microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

 In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the Docker application to the cluster using Kubernetes.

-### Task 1: Tunnel into the Azure Kubernetes Service cluster
+### Task 1: Connect to the Azure Kubernetes Service cluster

-In this task, you will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from cloud shell.
+In this task, you will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands usign kubectl directly the from cloud shell.

 > **Note**: The following tasks should be executed in cloud shell and not the build machine, so disconnect from build machine if still connected.